 In line with its aims and remit the RIA has a long history of promoting, supporting and communicating research.
 The Academy began providing research grants in 1876, and this legacy of supporting academic researchers in Ireland continues today.
 Through the vehicle of its various grants schemes world class researchers are identified and recognised throughout their careers.

-The Charlemont travel grants scheme, for example provides much-needed support for early-career researchers to develop their international networks and encourages the completion of a succinct piece of work which often leads to longer-term collaboration.
+The Charlemont grants scheme, for example provides much-needed support for early-career researchers to develop their international networks and encourages the completion of a succinct piece of work which often leads to longer-term collaboration.

 The Archaeological research excavation grants are a unique vehicle for funding independent research excavations undertaken by established and often highly renowned Archaeologists.
 Indeed RIA funding has played a formative part in several pivotal Archaeological excavations, including those at Knowth, and elsewhere in Brú na Boinne.

-In working with a number of partners, such as the National Monuments Service, and identifying shared interests the RIA champions research on a national and international level.
+In working with a number of partners, such as the National Monuments Service, and various government departments and identifying shared interests the RIA champions research on a national and international level.